 The Court of Appeal held in favour of the claimant and rescinded the contract.
 The defendant made their representation with a view to inducing the contract.
 It should therefore be treated as a continuing representation.
 This being the case, the defendant had a duty to inform the claimant of the truth when circumstances changed.

 This Case is Authority For…

 Normally, mere silence is not a misrepresentation.
 However, if one party makes a statement which later becomes false, they are generally under a duty to correct that statement.
 If they do not, this can be an actionable misrepresentation.

 There may be other cases where a party has a duty of disclosure.
-This is usually true in insurance contracts and fiduciary duties, for example.
+This is usually true in insurance contracts and fiduciary relationships, for example.